Frequently Asked Questions

 Can I submit hard copy supporting documents?

 No. The supporting document must be uploaded to the Online Entry Form.
-Only one Word or PDF supporting document can be submitted online and is set to a 5mb limit (up to 5 pages of text and images).
+Only one Word or PDF supporting document can be submitted online and is set to a 5mb limit.
 Please include links to videos, media recognition or online resources which may assist in your nomination.
 IPAA WA may review this rule on a case by case basis if an electronic supporting document is not available for upload.

 Can I upload images?